ValdirJunior/BRSERVER/README.md

-# BRASa - BRAzilian cities Server
+# BRSERVER - BRAzilian cities Server

-A project dedicated pro create a api with all States and Cities of Brazil and with te propose to support SELENA and STICkER
+A project dedicated pro create a api with all States and Cities of Brazil and with te propose to support other applications

 ## Built With